 Many organisms have advanced their phenology in recent decades (Post et al. 2001; Parmesan and Yohe 2003), particularly the timing of spring events at mid-high latitudes (Parmesan 2006; Cohen et al. 2018).
 In a meta-analysis of 27 pairs of interacting species, Kharouba et al. (2018) found that phenology advanced by an average of 4 days/decade across species since the early 1980s.
-Interacting species have advanced their phenology by similar magnitudes, resulting in relatively small (6.1 days/decade) but significant increases in mismatch.
+Interacting species have advanced their phenology by similar magnitudes, resulting in significant increases in mismatch.
 The observed mismatch had no consistent direction as 31 interactions shifted closer while 23 shifted further apart.
 The clearest examples of climate-driven mismatch have been reported for insect herbivores at high altitudes or latitudes (Renner and Zohner 2018), where many organisms rely on a seasonal resting period because temperatures affecting physiological processes tend to be below species optima for most of the year.
 After a seasonal arrest in development that can last for several months, synchrony between the emergence of phytophagous insects from diapause and the end of their host plants dormancy, is critical to the consumer’s fitness (Van Asch and Visser 2007).
-Spring defoliators have evolved to exploit foliage at its annual optimal nutritional qualities, i.e., high concentration in nutrient and water and low concentrations in fibre and secondary metabolites (Mattson and Scriber 1987).
+Spring defoliators have evolved to exploit foliage at its annual optimal nutritional qualities (Mattson and Scriber 1987).
 This strategy requires a precise phenological match between the consumer and its resource because the quality of foliage declines quickly with foliar expansion.
 If the consumer emerges too early, it may encounter a long initial period with no food or poor food quality.
 If it emerges too late, the speed at which the nutritional quality of the foliage degrades may outpace the consumer’s capacity to adjust physiologically, thus negatively impacting its fitness.

 The seasonal resting phase of many organisms is divided into two successive stages called endodormancy and ecodormancy in perennial woody plants, and diapause and quiescence in insects (Chuine and Régnière 2017).
-Development and metabolism are generally inhibited by internal factors (e.g., depletion of energy reserves, hormones) in the first stage and by external factors (e.g., temperature, photoperiod) in the second.
-In our study system, the consumer and its resource show a seasonal resting period during part of the year (e.g., during winter).
-For both, we assume that the first stage is accomplished early in the winter before the return of favourable conditions, a common case in temperate and colder climates, and that temperature is the main driver that triggers the end of the second stage and therefore the resting period.
 We will refer to the second stage of the seasonal resting period simply as the “resting period”.

 Science is currently unable to predict the direction or the magnitude of phenological mismatch between consumer and resource induced by climate change and the associated risks that it poses to species (Samplonius et al. 2021).
 While patterns of change in phenological synchrony are observed at an increasing rate because of climate change (Kharouba et al. 2018), they have been difficult to explain mechanistically.
 Different mechanisms can lead to a phenological mismatch between a consumer and its resource.
 Different species can respond to different climatic factors or to the same factor but in a different way.
 Species can also face different constraints in phenological plasticity (Both and Visser 2001) or have different costs associated with phenological response (Gienapp and Visser 2006).
+Several studies using mechanistic approaches such as Delay Differential Equation (DDE) models began to tackle theses questions (Scranton and Amarasekare 2017; Amarasekare 2019).
+However, their parameterisation require detailed knowledge on species life traits.